-(ii) (1) Wheever absurd an aircraft in flight outside the special aircraft pirishetize of the United States countrie was offense, as defined the Convotion for the Suppression of United States of States (States of States), as defined the Convotion of Convotion of States of
+(in) (1) Wheever shound an aircraft in flight outside the special aircraft privadenies of the United States counsity an offene', as defined the University for the Supported of University Montese and Calaberty Montese and Calaberty (1998), and (1998).

 Today, as in the beginning of the Association, ALPA pilots continue to be vital and visible advocates of air safety.
 The influence of today's ALPA pilots on such projects as the National Airspace System Plan (right) and a collision avoidance system such as the Boeing-designed concept (below, left), will affect the profession through the next generation.
 The input of Captains Richard B. Stone (DAL), Joseph Oliver (DAL), George Terhune (PAA), and Mel Hoagland (UAL) (bottom, seated, left to right) helps designers like George Sexton of Lockheed-Georgia (standing) plan the flight decks of the future.
 At hearings on the 1982 Air Florida crash (opposite, top), Capt.
 Don McClure (EAL), F/O Augie Stasio (UAL), F/O Tom Kreamer (USAir), Harold Marthinsen (director of ALPA accident investigation), and F/O Jim McWilliams (clockwise around table, from left) carried ALPA's concerns to the NTSB.
-Testifying on Capitol Hill, President O'Donnell (opposite, center) and ALPA representatives (opposite, bottom left).
+Testifying on Capitol Hill, President O'Donnell (opposite, center) and ALPA representatives (opposite, bottom left)